 Squeeze pages are landing pages whose sole purpose is to extract information through forms and subscriptions.
-By creating multiple landing pages, you can customize your CTA separately for your different advertisement campaigns.
+By creating multiple landing pages, you can customize your CTAs separately for your different advertising campaigns.

-Generally, the companies that have over 40 landing pages boost their conversion 12 times more than others.
+Generally, companies that have over 40 landing pages boost their conversions 12 times more than others.
 Meaning, the more squeeze pages you create, the higher your chances are of generating leads.

 Focus on a minimalist approach when creating your landing page.
 Brands may typically attract site traffic with aesthetically pleasing home pages, but it’s their snappy squeeze pages that earn them qualified leads.

 Example for Inspiration—Netflix